Contrast-Security-OSS/DeveloperLearnGuide/docs/Command Injection/Command Injection in Java.md

 Runtime.getRuntime().exec(cmd);
 ```

-{{#paragraph}}{{#badConfig}}WARNING!{{/badConfig}} Sometimes, an attacker can "do bad stuff", even if they can't directly inject into the command the application executes.
+**Warning:** Sometimes, an attacker can "do bad stuff", even if they can't directly inject into the command the application executes.
 Let's look at an example using /usr/bin/mail on a Linux machine.
 Even though direct injection isn't possible, the attacker can still attack the /usr/bin/mail program through the parameters.

 ```
 String body = request.getParameter("body");